Market Place Remodelling: Frequently Asked Questions

 The Town Council is in discussion with Mendip District Council about the replacement of free parking.
 FTC have also asked the District Council how Mendip might be supported in the provision of alternative free parking and they are investigating a number of possibilities.
 An announcement will be made as soon as the options have been considered.

 How will the area be managed post-construction?

 - A working group has been established involving FTC and MDC representatives to agree a management plan.

 What is phase 2?

 The works to Boyle Cross are part of a wider scheme for the Market Place being progressed by FTC in consultation with Somerset County Council as highway authority.
 For an update on the Market Place Improvements Phase 2 please see here.

-- A new 20 mph zone and other traffic calming measures to improve pedestrian safety due end of November 2018.
+- A 20 mph zone and other traffic calming measures to improve pedestrian safety due end of November 2018.

 - Enhancing existing ‘desire lines’ where pedestrians frequently cross the road using build outs, better dropped kerbs and other features to be agreed with Somerset County Council.

 - The removal of railings on the junction of Cork Street and Market Place – their replacement with bollards.